 Intended outcome Success criteria To improve the acquisition of oral language and vocabulary skills among all pupils, particularly those children from disadvantaged backgrounds.
-Assessments and observations show significant improvements in the children's oral language and speaking skills, particularly our disadvantaged pupils. >85% pupils achieve the early learning goals for communication and language at the end of EYFS.
-To improve reading attainment amongst our disadvantaged pupils and increase the number of disadvantaged pupils Phonics screening results show that > 80% of disadvantaged pupils are achieving the expected standard in Years 1 and 2. reading for pleasure End of summer data show 6 steps progress for >80% of our disadvantaged pupils.
+Assessments and observations show significant improvements in the children's oral language and speaking skills, particularly our disadvantaged pupils.
+Progress and attainment at the end of the EYFS is inline with peers and >85% achieve the Communication and language goal.
+To improve reading attainment amongst our disadvantaged pupils and increase Phonics screening results show that > 80% of disadvantaged pupils are achieving the expected standard in Years 1 and >100% in Year 2.

+the number of disadvantaged pupils reading for pleasure.
+End of summer data shows expected progress for >80% of our disadvantaged pupils.
 Reading for pleasure baseline to end of year progress will be measured using pupil voice.

-To improve writing attainment amongst our disadvantaged pupils so that it is inline with their peers across the school.
-End of summer data shows more than 6 steps progress for >80% of our disadvantaged pupils.
-The proportion of pupil premium children working at the expected standard will be in line with their peers in writing.
 To improve attainment in mathematics, amongst our disadvantaged pupils so that it is inline with their peers across the school.
-End of summer data shows more than 6 steps progress for >80% of our disadvantaged pupils.
+End of summer data shows expected progress for >80% of our disadvantaged pupils.
 The proportion of pupil premium children working at the expected standard will be in line with their peers in mathematics.
+To improve writing attainment amongst our disadvantaged pupils in Key Stage 1 and Key Stage 2 so that it is inline with their peers across the school.
+End of summer data shows expected progress for >80% of our disadvantaged pupils.
+The proportion of pupil premium children working at the expected standard will be in line with their peers in writing.
 Improve and sustain the wellbeing of all pupils, particularly those from disadvantaged backgrounds.
 Sustained high levels of well-being in 2024-25 are indicated by ELSA assessments, reduction in bullying and pupil voice.
 SENCo and Learning mentor identify and support families and children to alleviate barriers to learning.
 All disadvantaged pupils will meet the national expectation for attendance/ persistent absence.
 Disadvantaged pupils will match or exceed national attendance averages for non-disadvantaged pupils.
 Monitoring of attendance by a learning mentor decreases persistent absence.
-All disadvantaged pupils will have access to quality devices including wifi in order to further embed key skills taught in the classroom at home.
-Children from disadvantaged backgrounds have less access to technological devices such as laptops and I Pads.
-This means that embedding learning at home does not take place.
-Children have loan agreements set up which enable them to take home devices so that they can complete further work to enhance learning.